NewsClarinet additional works

 When to record the Video Repertoire Exam recording?

-The Video Repertoire Exam recording must be recorded no earlier than three (3) weeks prior to enrolment and no later than three (3) weeks after enrolment.
+The Video Repertoire Exam recording should be recorded as close as possible to the enrolment date.
+However, videos are accepted if they were recorded no later than, or no earlier than, three (3) weeks from the date of enrolment.
 The recording must be one continuous take with no coaching or editing.

 > Exam preparation